spencerkingman/spenking-music/_posts/2000-01-01-ohh-sham-jio.md

             as summers bend.

 We're always on the purge
-of something deeper...
+of something deep
     to beat a headlong lunge
     at the gunge.
-         its burning alive
+         a buried alive
-         on arrival
+         on arrival.
             a tippy-toe annihilation
             out over your skis
             at the ballet recital.